RxLaboratory/Duik/src-docs/docs/faq.md

 Of course, you can only change *details* on the character this way; if the location of the joints change, it's usually easier and faster to just redo the rig.
 Don't forget you can remove just a single limb to re-rig it, you don't need to re-rig the whole character.

+## Can I use the same rig for multiple characters?

+Yes, if the characters all have the same proportions (if the length of their limbs, the distance between the joints are all the same).

+No in all other cases, sorry.
+This being said, it's quite quick to create a bunch of bones and run the Auto-Rig, not much longer than having to reposition existing bones (it may even be faster due to performance issues with rigged characters).

+We could implement a tool to reposition already rigged bones, that'd be a great new feature in Duik, but it's too complicated for now and all the other great new features we have to add first.

 ## How can I scale a rigged character in Duik?

 It is not possible to scale the rig itself yet without adjusting some expressions, but: